nadzyah/log-anomaly-detector/README.md

 ### Word2Vec

 Here we improved Word2Vec.
-In original approach each log message was considered as a word, but since w2v uses context to vectorize words, this approach gives us very strict similarities between logs, which are initialized with random numbers.
+In the original approach, each log message was considered as a word, but since w2v uses context to vectorize words, this approach gives us very strict similarities between logs, which are initialized with random numbers.

-In our approach we vectorize each word in each log message.
-The vector of a log message in the mean vector of all the vectors that represent the log message (the mean for each cordinate is calculated separately).
+In our approach, we vectorize each word in each log message.
+The vector of a log message is the mean vector of all the vectors that represent the log message (the mean for each coordinate is calculated separately).

 ### The daemon